COS301-SE-2023/WriteToPdf/README.md

 We use <a href="https://github.com/COS301-SE-2023/WriteToPdf/issues">Github Issues</a> and <a href="https://github.com/COS301-SE-2023/WriteToPdf/projects?query=is%3Aopen">Github Projects</a> to organise our team, with different members being assigned to specific tasks to ensure effective use of each member’s time.

+## Branching strategy
+The main branch is the live/deployed branch.
+Test branch is used to run all tests.
+These two branches are the stable branches.
+The codecov branch is used to merge completed features into and is the branch where tests get fixed before being pushed to the Test.
+Feature branches get created off of the Test branch and be called dev/feature_name.
+Once a feature is completed it gets merged into codecov.

+The flow of merging is: dev/feature -> codecov -> test -> main

 ## Repository Structure
 The repository follows a well-organized structure to meet our client's requirements and ensure efficient development and maintenance.
 It consists of the following folders:
 ```